arsh1991/Fat-Cat/Project Deliverables/User Story/UserStory.md

 //A User Story along with the supporting requirements specifications as BDD Scenarios.
 Make sure to use the User Voice format discussed in class and identity at least five scenarios (one for "happy path" and additional "error" scenarios).

 # 1
 _As_ a game player,
+_I want_ to be able to "win" the game
+_When_ the game is running
+_So that_ my name is at the top of the leaderboard.

+**Scenario 1:**
+_Given_ that the Fat Cat game is running
+_When_ a high score is achieved after completing all obstacles
+_Then_ the player will win and be placed on the leaderboard.
+**Scenario 2:**
+_Given_ that the Fat Cat game is running
+_When_ the player dies from an obstacle but a high score is achieved
+_Then_ the player will win and be placed on the leaderboard.
+**Scenario 3:**
+_Given_ that the Fat Cat game is running
+_When_ the time runs out but a high score is achieved
+_Then_ the player will win and be placed on the leaderboard.
+**Scenario 4:**
+_Given_ that the Fat Cat game is running
+_When_ all obstacles are completed and a high score is not achieved
+_Then_ the player will not win.
+**Scenario 5:**
+_Given_ that the Fat Cat game is running
+_When_ time runs out and a high score is not achieved
+_Then_ the player will not win.
+**Scenario 6:**
+_Given_ that the Fat Cat game is running
+_When_ the player dies from an obstacle and a high score is not achieved
+_Then_ the player will not win.
+**Scenario 7:**
+_Given_ that the Fat Cat game is running
+_When_ a high score achieved has already been achieved earlier and is already on the leaderboard
+_Then_ the player will not win.

+# 2
+_As_ a game player,
 _I want_ to be able to navigate the main character
 _When_ obstacles and bonuses appear